Michael-S-Phillips/SCAT/README.md

 - Users can load hyperspectral cubes and band parameter images.
 - Histogram plotting options are available for both the left and right frames.

-## TODO List

-The code includes a TODO list of features and improvements to be implemented in the future:

-- Adding more functionality to the polygon shape layer drawing.
-- Exporting polygons as GIS-readable shape layers.
-- Spectral smoothing routines
-- Adding basic spectral analysis workflows, such as MNF

 ## Getting Started

 # Installaing